Porges/ways-to-play/src/articles/cards/new-zealand/new-zealand.md

 mainImage: 22738050.jpg
 ---

-<p class="lead">Manufacturing of playing cards in New Zealand started in the 1880s.
-Despite this
-early start, there have not been many manufacturers of playing-cards.</p>
+Manufacturing of playing cards in New Zealand started in the 1880s.
+Despite this early start, there have not been many manufacturers of playing-cards.

 The main “lines” of manufacturers described below are (or were):